-Following the implementation of the EU Audit Directive and in accordance with the FRC's Guidance on Audit Committees, the Audit & Risk Committee approved a non-audit services policy in May 2017 to ensure that the auditor's independence and objectivity is not impaired.
+Following the implementation of the EU Audit Directive and in accordance with the FRC's Guidance on Audit Committees, the Audit Committee approved a non-audit services policy in May 2017 to ensure that the auditor's independence and objectivity was not impaired.
 The policy outlines those services that the external auditor is prohibited from providing as well as those that require pre-approval from the Committee.

-During the period, no non-audit services have been provided by the Company's current Auditor, BDO nor by the Company's previous Auditor, KPMG.
-The Audit & Risk Committee therefore are further satisfied that BDO is independent to the Company.
+During the period, no non-audit services have been provided by KPMG or BDO.
+Accordingly, the Audit Committee was satisfied that KPMG and BDO were considered independent.